Distribution (mathematical analysis): Problem of multiplication

+so the product of a distribution by a smooth function (which is always well defined) cannot be extended to an associative product on the space of distributions.

+Thus, nonlinear problems cannot be posed in general and thus not solved within distribution theory alone.
+In the context of quantum field theory, however, solutions can be found.
+In more than two spacetime dimensions the problem is related to the regularization of divergences.
+Here Henri Epstein and Vladimir Glaser developed the mathematically rigorous (but extremely technical) causal perturbation theory.
+This does not solve the problem in other situations.
+Many other interesting theories are non linear, like for example the Navier–Stokes equations of fluid dynamics.

 Several not entirely satisfactory theories of algebras of generalized functions have been developed, among which Colombeau's (simplified) algebra is maybe the most popular in use today.

-Inspired by Lyons' rough path theory, Martin Hairer proposed a consistent way of multiplying distributions with certain structures (regularity structures), available in many examples from stochastic analysis, notably stochastic partial differential equations.
+Inspired by Lyons' rough path theory, Martin Hairer proposed a consistent way of multiplying distributions with certain structure (regularity structures), available in many examples from stochastic analysis, notably stochastic partial differential equations.
 See also Gubinelli–Imkeller–Perkowski (2015) for a related development based on Bony's paraproduct from Fourier analysis.